/* Scenario metadata

 <div class="choice-list">

-<<link "A. 'Approach, five Golf Hotel, unable reliable headings.
-Request no-gyro.'"
+<<link "A. 'Approach, five Golf Hotel, request no-gyro.
+My heading reference is a wet compass.'"
 "Dec5B_PWKNoGyro">><</link>>

-<<link "B. 'Approach, five Golf Hotel, able normal headings.'"
+<<link "B. 'Approach, five Golf Hotel, normal headings are fine.'"
 "Dec5A_PWKAble">><</link>>

 "Five Golf Hotel, Chicago, roger, no-gyro, turn left."